michellsilva/estudo/README.md

 | `metric` | `<iso8601> <value>`                                | `# metric <name> unit=<u> threshold=<t> direction=<above\|below>`   |
 | `deploy` | `<iso8601> <deploy\|rollback> ref=<ref>`           | none                                                                |

+Rules that hold across all three:

+- Timestamps must be ISO8601 UTC, with a trailing `Z` or an explicit `+00:00`.
+Anything else is rejected with a `SourceError` rather than guessed.
+- Blank lines and lines starting with `#` are skipped (the metric header is the one `#` line that carries meaning).
+- Every event records its provenance: the source path and a 1-based inclusive line span, rendered as `path:line` or `path:start-end`.

+The metric reader models a single scalar series with one threshold and one direction.
+On each data point it records the value and whether it breached, so correlation can later find the breach window without re-reading the file.